ryuugana/kanan-mabipro/README.md

 * Press the INSERT key on your keyboard while in game to enable and disable mods
 * Pressing INSERT to close Kanan will also save your mod selection

+## Verification
+* All release builds are built automatically using a build pipeline.
+This ensures that the library built is using code from the repository.
+The release can be verified by comparing the hash of the release with the hash of the upload from the pipeline.
+* To check for updates, Kanan compares its local version with the remote version.h file on GitHub, then downloads the latest release directly from the repository's latest release.

 ## Requirements
 You need the Microsoft Visual C++ Redistributable for Visual Studio 2017 available at the bottom of [this page](https://www.visualstudio.com/downloads/).
 Make sure to choose the x86 version of the download!